 In terms of solutions, suggested policy responses are often intervention-based, such as targeted gifts (pensions, food aid), gifts conditional on work (e.g. food-for-work) or gifts conditional on other actions (such as conditional cash transfers requiring children to attend school).
-Market-inspired responses are also widespread, implementing ideas
+Market-inspired responses are also widespread, implementing ideas from microcredit innovators that have successfully helped to make the poorest somewhat bankable.

 The second column presents the vulnerability view of poverty, in which risk is a defining feature.
 Risk forces households to focus on avoiding serious shocks, instead of accumulating for the future.
 Household responses include self-insurance via precautionary savings, risk management to reduce exposure via activity and asset portfolios (diversification, migration, etc) and risk coping to respond to shocks (mutual support networks, selling assets).
 The most common public intervention in the developing world takes the form of a safety net, coming into action when things go wrong for a particular individual.
 Although asset creation programmes are also sometimes referred to as safety nets, when focusing on risk we will use the term to mean a responsive programme that comes into action to avoid further hardship when catastrophic events occur.
-The market-based (or inspired) alternative would be to promote risk sharing through financial institutions such as private or social microinsurers.
+The market-based (or inspired) alternative would be to promote risk sharing through financial institutions such as private or social micro-insurers.
 Access to microcredit can also help to reduce vulnerability to small shocks as in bad times a loan can be taken out to be repaid later.
 While attempts have been made to better insure the poor, microinsurance has not yet enjoyed the same success as microcredit, and access to micro-insurance is not yet as widespread as to safety nets or indeed microcredit.